 *Additional anticipated supplies cost is $100-$350

-The account planning boot camp is a condensed program of 5 classes taught after hours.
+The account planning boot camp is a condensed program of 5 classes taught in the evenings and Saturday mornings.
 At the end of the account planning boot camp, students will visit some of the agencies and learn about the company’s philosophy, culture and receive insights into their planning department.
 Students are expected to modify their presentation from their advice and counsel.

 The account planning boot camp is held in Sydney during the (Australian) summer quarter (January to mid-March) and the winter quarter (July to mid September).
 Applications for the winter term are open till 3 June.

 This is a eleven week program with the primary purpose of assisting students in developing the skills that can get them a job as an account planner or junior account planner in an advertising agency or company with an account planning department.

 You will receive a Certificate of Completion, a transcript of grades and leave with a professional portfolio.
 To qualify for a completion certificate, all students must meet the academic requirement: The student must complete all required units and attain the designated number of hours in their program of study.

 Graduates have the opportunity to attend portfolio review and interview with multiple agencies.
 Miami Ad School also supplies graduates with job leads throughout their career.

 Join the 7,000 other people who started their career at Miami Ad School.

 Throughout the quarter, planners will have the opportunity to work with several different art director/copywriter teams to develop ad concepts from a brief developed by the account planner.
 Develop the variety of skills you need to work with creatives.

 Planning students reverse roles and learn to think and concept like art directors and copywriters.
 You also have workshops on a wide variety of brainstorming techniques, video editing, portfolio building, writing case studies, and improv to help with presentation skills.